 A head-tracking system uses a few components, such as a magnetometer, accelerometer, and gyroscope.
 A PlayStation VR headset also has 9 LEDs.
 These are used to provide 360-degree head tracking using an external camera.

-Low latency is necessary for the effectiveness of head tracking.
+Low latency is necessary for the effectiveness of tracking software.
 Latency refers to when the user moves their input device or moves their head and when the change is displayed on display.
 The lag must not exceed 30 milliseconds to make the user feel at ease.

 Developers use 3D audio to enhance the immersion experience.
 The user can imagine that the sound is coming from behind, beside, or far away.